juliasklodowska/is218003final/Usability_Testing.md

     * **Fix**: fixed in session 1
 * He also saw from scrolling down the page and seeing “Nurturing the Community” that when he clicked the button to “Learn More” he would also see the community page
   * **Frustration**: Description for this section is very long
+    * **Fix**: Shorten the description to: “At Cottage Comfort Café, we're committed to fostering meaningful initiatives that directly support and uplift the people in our community, reflecting the love and care we’ve received from every smiling face that walks through our doors.”

 **Third Task**: Check the Menu